ssime-git/diabetes_mlops/README.md

 ## writhe CI/CD pipeline
 Since your ML service is ready and you have a prediction service, you can write a CI/CD pipeline to automate the training and deployment of the model.
 You can use GitHub Actions to do this.
 Create a `.github/workflows/main.yml`.

+In order to push the image to Docker Hub, you need to create a Docker Hub account and create a repository.
+Then you need to create a secret in your GitHub repository settings called `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` with your Docker Hub username and password or token.

+For the action to run you will alos need to create a secret called `GITHUB_TOKEN` with a token that has the `repo` scope.
+You can create a token [here](https://github.com/settings/tokens).